masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 This is pretty easy to get via FE Recolor, FEBuilder, or...FEditor.

-To insert these palettes, we have TeraSpark's [pal2EA](https://feuniverse.us/t/pal2ea-the-buildfile-palette-inserter/2646) tool.
+To insert these palettes, we have Teraspark's [pal2EA](https://feuniverse.us/t/pal2ea-the-buildfile-palette-inserter/2646) tool.

 Now let's do a quick rundown of how this works.
 Let's make a new file and name it something like `Palettes.event`